Frankenstein (2015 film): Plot

-Victor Frankenstein (Danny Huston) and his wife, Elizabeth (Carrie-Anne Moss), are scientists who bring to life Adam, a fully-grown, handsome young man (Xavier Samuel) with the mind of an infant.
+Victor Frankenstein and his wife, Elizabeth, are scientists who bring to life Adam, a fully-grown, handsome young man with the mind of an infant.
 Adam's cells fail to replicate correctly, and he soon develops deformities on his face and body.
 Dr. Frankenstein attempts to euthanize his creation with lethal injections, but Adam thrashes and screams as the chemicals surge through his body.
 Victor then chokes him.
 Later, two scientists attempt to dissect an apparently dead Adam, but he regains consciousness and kills both scientists.

 Adam escapes into a nearby forest and lives by scavenging.
 He adopts a friendly stray dog with which he travels to the city.
-In a park, he meets a little girl (Mckenna Grace) and they play a game of throwing sticks into a lake.
-Adam, still thinking that it is a game, picks up the girl and throws her into the water, as well.
+In a park, he meets Molly, a little girl, and they play a game of throwing sticks into a lake.
+Adam, still thinking that it is a game, picks up Molly and throws her into the water, as well.
 She starts to drown, so he jumps in and saves her.
 When he brings her to shore, however, two policemen try to arrest him and shoot his barking dog to death.
 Adam assaults one officer and kills the other for killing his dog.
 A vigilante mob then chases Adam down while calling him a monster.

 Adam is taken to a police station, where he is put into a straitjacket.
 When officers ask his name, Adam replies with "Monster", using the name the mob used for him, the same name he would use for himself in all social interactions.
 Almost completely nonverbal, he gives them Elizabeth's identification badge and calls her his mom.
 Elizabeth is brought to the station and denies knowing Adam, effectively abandoning him.

-Two vengeful policemen drive Adam to an empty lot, beat him, and shoot him in the head, but he survives, awakens hours later, and wanders until he meets Eddie, a blind, homeless man (Tony Todd).
+Two vengeful policemen drive Adam to an empty lot, beat him, and shoot him in the head, but he survives, awakens hours later, and wanders until he meets Eddie, a blind, homeless man.
 Recognizing a childlike soul, Eddie kindly takes Adam under his wing.
 Adam's deformities worsen, but he continues to learn about the world and his ability to speak improves.